2-Ingredient Sugared Cranberries

 Many of them will be stuck together so try to separate at least some of them, if not all.
 This will help them get rid of the excess syrup.

-It will take somewhere between 1 to 1.5 hours but you can leave them on the rack longer, if needed.
+It will take about 1 to 1.5 hours, but you can leave them on the rack longer if needed.
 Then, all you have to do is coat them in sugar.
 Use either a bowl or ziplock bag and you will have to work in stages.

 I usually take about 5-7 and toss them in the bowl with sugar, then shake until I am happy with my sugared cranberries look.
 Repeat until you are done!